nzimman/Movie-Recommender/README.md

 To run the web, run the file *application.py*.
 The *templates* folder contains the html files and *static* the css file and images.

+For building the front-end, I also used few elements from the Bootstrap library.